ConanCod3s/Otis-Food-Frenzy/README.md

 # Getting Started with Godot and Running it in an IDE

 Welcome to the world of game development with **Godot**!
-This guide will help you download and set up Godot, clone this project, and run it in an Integrated Development Environment (IDE) like Visual Studio Code.
+This guide will help you download and set up Godot, clone this project, and run it in an IDE.

 ---

 ## Step 1: Download Godot

-1. Go to the [official Godot Engine website](https://godotengine.org/) or use [Steam](https://store.steampowered.com/app/404790/Godot_Engine//).
+1. Go to the [official Godot Engine website](https://godotengine.org/) or [Steam](https://store.steampowered.com/app/404790/Godot_Engine//).

 ---